-Viewing the percentage change on a 2-year basis loses the predictive value of the index but provides perspective on how strong the recent expansion has been.
-With the 2-year stacked rate for June falling to a mere 1.5%, the trajectory on a nominal basis led us to predict "that even the 2-year stacked will fall negative next month," but then July modestly bucked the trend rising back to 4.0%, before settling back to 2.8% in August.
-We still see this as headed into negative territory in coming months.
-Simply put, after a large surge in activity, we have given it all back.
+Viewing the percentage change on a 2-year basis loses the predictive value of the index but provides perspective on how strong the recent expansion was.
+With the 2-year stacked rate for June falling to a mere 1.5%, the trajectory on a nominal basis led us to predict "that even the 2-year stacked will fall negative next month."
+But, July rose 4.0%, August stayed up 2.8%, and September was up 4.5%.
+Yet, in last month's report, we stuck to our prediction saying "We still see this as headed into negative territory in coming months."
+October's data rewarded our conviction, as the 2-year percentage change turned negative (-0.1%).
+The great surge of 2018, or 'Trump bump' as it was characterized by many, has now been completely erased from a freight flow perspective as measured by the Cass Shipments Index.
+We see it as an illustration of the highly stimulative effect of the corporate tax cut being completely abolished by the prosperity destroying effect of the tariffs and ongoing trade dispute.
+Unfortunately, the momentum of the economy continues to slow.

 2018 was an extraordinarily strong year for transportation and the economy.
 Every month from March to October exceeded the highest point in 2014 (a very strong year), while February was roughly equal to the peak month in 2014 (June 2014 - 1.201 vs February 2018 - 1.198), which is astonishing given the typical seasonality of freight (February is usually the weakest month of the year and June is usually the strongest month of the year).
 Point being, 2014 was the strongest freight year until 2018, and in 2018 the weakest freight month was roughly equal to the peak month of the previous peak year.
-Unfortunately, June 2019 shipment volume was not only below 2018, but fell below 2014.
-July and August 2019 were slightly better than 2014, but still well below 2018.
+Unfortunately, 2019 shipment volume has not only been below 2018 every month, but in October it has fallen below 2017 and 2014 levels.